-The carbonated bubble clay mask is the latest beauty craze.
-This beauty product that originates in Korea cleans and oxygenates the face, and tightens pores.
+Carbonated bubble clay mask packs are super-popular today.
+This Korean beauty product cleanses and oxygenates the face, and tightens pores.
 It’s like getting an oxygen facial at a fraction of the cost.

 If you don’t know which mask is best for your skin then this guide is for you.
 Today I’ll show you the best carbonated bubble clay masks and will explain how to use them.